-Brian Rejack is Assistant Professor of English at Illinois State University, where he also serves as Interim Director of Undergraduate Studies.
+Brian Rejack is Associate Professor of English at Illinois State University.
 Read his response to Keats’s epistle to George Felton Mathew.

 Jacob Risinger is Assistant Professor of English at The Ohio State University, where he writes and teaches about the literature of the long Romantic period in a transatlantic context.
 His current book project, Confirmed Tranquility: The Stoic Impulse in Transatlantic Romanticism, examines the ways in which Stoicism became a subject of poetic reflection, ethical inquiry, and political debate in the Romantic period.
 His essays have appeared or are forthcoming in ELH, SEL: Studies in English Literature, European Romantic Review, Romanticism, and The Oxford Handbook of William Wordsworth.
 Read his response to Keats’s 17 March 1817 letter to J. H. Reynolds.

 Matthew Sangster is a Lecturer in Eighteenth-Century Literature and Material Culture at the University of Glasgow.
 He works on authorship, archives, libraries, genre and institutions.
 His current digital project is Romantic London.
 Read his response to Keats’s 1 November 1816 letter to Joseph Severn.